Girlyaxione/pdsnd_github/README.md

 ### Date created
+This project was created at 2020/9/13.
-This project and README file was created at 2020/10/3.
+The README file was updated at 2020/10/3.

 ### Project Title
 Explore US Bikeshare Data